canstralian/forked-u-ssh-mimik/README.md

 	- [ x ] Specifying the port SSH will run on
 	- [ x ] Specify the location log files will be saved to
 - [ ] Add example usage of utilizing Dockerfiles to deploy more realistic honeypots
+- [ ] Add automated python script that'll auto attack SSH honeypots on specified subnet to simulate attacker.
+CTF-style questions will then be asked based on these commands ran.
+- [ ] Possible web interface for viewing active SSH sessions & logs?

 ## Common Issues